 Have you considered using an alternative dispute resolution service before taking someone to the Small Claims Court?
 These ways may be quicker cheaper and more simple.
-But if you have followed all the tips on how to complain, contacted the CEO of the company (addresses can be found at ceoemail.com) used the How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS! and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
+But if you have followed all the Tips on how to complain, contacted the CEO of the company (addresses can be found at ceoemail.com) used the How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS! and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
 There isn’t actually a Small Claims Court.
 It is the County Court through which a simple shorter process is available.
 Usually hearings last less than a day.

 There are different processes in Scotland (where you can claim for up to £3,000 or up to £5,000 depending on case) and Northern Ireland £3,000.